GrowTopline/todo-interview/README.md

 Make a fork of this repo on your own GitHub account and then clone it down to your personal computer.

-You should be able to spin this app up using `yarn install` and `yarn start` (or `npm` if you prefer).
-If you have trouble, please don't hesistate to reach out.

-## Important Project contents

-There are a few files that are important for this app:

-### App.tsx

-The main logic of the "frontend" of this app is in App.tsx.
-You should start your work there.

-### ApiClient.ts

-An API client that interacts with a fake database.
-Read the file over, but you should not need to edit it until the bonus section

-### Prerequisites

 - You'll need to run an instance of a Postgres database on your development machine.
   The `docker-compose.yml` file includes instructions to spin up an instance of Postgres and expose port 5432.
   If you can't use Docker, please send elliot@growtopline.com an email and we can figure something else out for you.